The basics of making a documentary all comes down to getting from point A (where you are now) to point B (having a finished film).

 At the top of the list is getting the necessary equipment such as video cameras and computers.

 Even if you're shooting nothing new (for example using free film clips, buying stock footage or using existing photos from your own collection), at the very least, you'll need a video editing computer and video editing software.

-If you will in fact be shooting new footage, of course you'll need a camara.
+If you will in fact be shooting new footage, of course you'll need a camera.
 There is no perfect choice here.
 Use what you can afford and what makes sense for your project.
-Read this article for guidance

 Once you have the necessary video equipment, now's the time to figure out the specific pieces of media or production elements you'll need to tell your story.